 20) Early years foundation N.B.
-We currently only provide for Key Stage 2 pupils the support that enables them to fulfil their potential.
+We currently only provide for Key Stage 2 pupils

+This framework is mandatory for all early years' providers (Early years foundation stage (EYFS) statutory framework 4th Sept 2023): maintained schools; non-maintained schools; independent schools; all providers on the Early Years Register.
+Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.